kenjitheman/shinjiru/README.md

     └── wallets.go
 ```

-## installation
+## Installation

 ```shell
 git clone https://github.com/kenjitheman/shinjiru
 ```

-## usage
+## Usage

 ```shell
 cd cmd
 go run main.go
 ```

-- or use docker:
+- Or use Docker:

 ```shell
 docker build -t your_image_name .
 docker run -d -p 8080:80 your_image_name
 ```

-## contributing
+## Contributing

-- pull requests are welcome, for major changes, please open an issue first to
+- Pull requests are welcome, for major changes, please open an issue first to
-  discuss what you would like to change
+  discuss what you would like to change.

-## license
+## License

 - [MIT](https://choosealicense.com/licenses/mit/)